hybridgroup/taskmapper-zendesk/README.md

-# ticketmaster-redmine
+# taskmapper-redmine

-This is a provider for [ticketmaster](http://ticketrb.com).
-It provides interoperability with [Zendesk](http://www.zendesk.com) and it's issue tracking system through the ticketmaster gem.
+This is a provider for [taskmapper](http://ticketrb.com).
+It provides interoperability with [Zendesk](http://www.zendesk.com) and it's issue tracking system through the taskmapper gem.

 Right now this provider only supports reading operations.

 # Usage and Examples

-First we have to instantiate a new ticketmaster instance:
+First we have to instantiate a new taskmapper instance:

-    zendesk = TicketMaster.new(:zendesk, {:account => 'hybridgroup', :username => "foo", :password => "bar"})
+    zendesk = taskmapper.new(:zendesk, {:account => 'hybridgroup', :username => "foo", :password => "bar"})

 If you do not pass in account, username and password, you won't get any information.